mc-ctrl/Hoyoverse-Theorycrafting-Library/Zenless_Zone_Zero/Damage_Formula_ZZZ_CBT3.md

 If you have played Grace, Billy or Rina in CBT3, you may notice that these agents have a significant attenuation of damage at a long distance.
 That is Distance Attenuation.
 Hoyoverse made this to limit range agents.
 Unfortunately, I haven't figured out how the damage attenuation works and if there are other attenuations.
 What we know is that Grace has a different attenuation with Billy and Rina.

 # Special Damage Formula
 In ZZZ, the Special Damage generally refers to Attribute Anomaly Damage, but there are some other Buff Damage like Impaired.
+Exiled.
 They have different trigger methods and may have little in common.

 ## Attribute Anomaly Damage
 Before calculating Attribute Anomaly Damage, you'd better have a knowledge about how to trigger Attribute Anomaly Damage: [Attribute Anomaly](https://github.com/mc-ctrl/Hoyoverse-Theorycrafting-Library/blob/main/Zenless_Zone_Zero/Attribute%20Anomaly.md)<br>